OussMeb/BreathCT/README.md

 - Their final `dvfs/` outputs were evaluated successfully on the challenge grid and are the authoritative outputs.
 - The `dvfs_canonical_ras/` folders produced by the recent lightweight C7B/C8A/C8B patches should not be assumed to be independently verified canonical conversions.
 They mirror the exported field and must be re-audited before reuse as canonical assets.

+## Optimization-supervision caveat

+C8A starts from C7B and optimizes a residual using GT lobe Dice, residual smoothness, and residual-magnitude regularization.
+Its residual stages do not directly optimize CT intensity, MIND, vessel, airway, landmark, or whole-thorax correspondence.

+Consequently:

+- the final field warps the complete image;
+- the lobe geometry is directly supervised;
+- internal lung structures inherit correspondence mainly from the parent field and the smoothness assumptions;
+- high lobe Dice alone does not prove equally high internal-anatomy accuracy.

+The C10 metrics include NCC, HU MAE, and difference-image QC, but recorded evaluation metrics are not automatically optimization losses.
+The C10 code/config package must be audited before claiming that these terms are active in the objective.

 ---

 # 4. Current result timeline